top of page

 Written by Talia Cecchele

-Is breakfast the most important meal of the day?
-I wouldn’t say any one meal is more superior than another but a nourishing and well balanced breakfast can really help to kick start the day by providing you with a hit of energy, keep you focused and alert and stabilise blood sugar levels and appetite.
+I wouldn’t say any one meal is more superior than another but a nourishing and well balanced breakfast can really help to kick start the day by providing you with a hit of energy, keep you focused, alert and stabilise blood sugar levels and appetite.
 Breakfast doesn't just mean boring gluey porridge or jam on toast.
-Try to make your breakfast colourful and exciting by following my guide below.
+Try to make your breakfast colourful and exciting by following my guide to building a balanced breakfast below.

-What should I look for in a good breakfast?
+What makes a good breakfast?

-· Protein – aiming for 20g protein to keep you fuller for longer and provide essential nutrients needed for muscle repair (especially if you work out first thing in the morning).
+Aiming for 20g protein to keep you fuller for longer and provide essential nutrients needed for muscle repair (especially if you work out first thing in the morning).
 Protein is the nutrient I often see left out of breakfast (smashed avo on toast anyone?) which can leave you feeling unsatisfied and increase cravings later on in the day.
-I always opt for a food first approach but protein powder can be convenient if you need something quick to add to your smoothie or cereal, or need to eat on-the-go

 How do I make a balanced breakfast?